Skip to main content

 };

 2.2.
-Adding SingleValue to Card Component
+Adding SingleValue to the Card Component

 src/app/components/Card.tsx